Best Times to Visit San Francisco, California, USA

 Frequently Asked Questions

-What's the best time of year to visit San Francisco to avoid the infamous 'summer fog'?
+When's the absolute best time to visit San Francisco if I want to avoid the fog and crowds?

-Beyond the Golden Gate Bridge and Alcatraz, what's a truly local San Francisco experience I shouldn't miss?
+Beyond the Golden Gate Bridge and Alcatraz, what's a 'local' experience I shouldn't miss?

 Ready to Plan Your Trip?